ga4gh/vrs/schema/defs/vrs/LengthExpression.rst

 **Computational Definition**

-An ordered set of co-occurring :ref:`variants <Variation>` on the same molecule.
+A sequence expressed only by its length.

     **Information Model**

-Some Haplotype attributes are inherited from :ref:`Variation`.
+Some LengthExpression attributes are inherited from :ref:`SequenceExpression`.

     .. list-table::
        :class: clean-wrap